james-at-cake/cake-marketing/exampleSite/content/portfolio/lodi-wine-development.md

 #### Project Requirements

-We completed the development and ecommerce integration for the website design and direction provided by Rindal & Co.
+Lodi Wine was looking to update the website to match the latest marketing campaign.
+We were tasked with completing the development and ecommerce integration and the design direction was provided by the wine commisions agency Rindal & Co.